akhjunaid0047/discord_birthday_bot/README.md

 !remove <words_in_name> <full_name> <date>

-This Command removes a birthday to the dictionary
+This Command removes a birthday from the dictionary
 Note:   The <words_in_name> must be a numeric value
         Only Administrators have the right to use this command.